Research Overview

 The Overbaugh lab studies the viral and immune determinants of infectious diseases, with a focus on HIV and SARS-CoV-2 infections.
 We leverage natural history studies to focus our work on studying these determinants in settings most relevant to human disease.

-HIV Nab discovery and analysis
+HIV Nab Discovery and Analysis

 HIV infected infant diagram